conexant/rpi-linux/readme.md

 Using the SD card with the AVS already setup, use a SD card adapter to connect the card to the host.
 Identify the FAT partition (boot) and the ext4 partition (root), this will be necessary to install the kernel to the SD card.
 See the section *Install Directly onto the SD card* [here](https://www.raspberrypi.org/documentation/linux/kernel/building.md) for details.

 ## CONFIGURE CONFIG.TXT
-After the installation of the kernel is complete, edit the /boot/config.txt file with the following options:
+After the installation of the kernel is complete, insert the microSD card in the RPi 2 and edit the /boot/config.txt file with the following options:
 ```
 dtoverlay=rpi-cxsmartspk-usb
 dtoverlay=i2s-mmap